 - 1 cup sour cream

 - cherry tomatoes, avocado, chopped parsley , for serving, optional

 - Preheat oven to 375 degrees F. Lightly grease a 9-inch pie plate with nonstick cooking spray.

-- In a medium bowl, whisk the eggs and sour cream together until thoroughly combined.
-Pour over the cheese.
+- In a medium bowl, whisk together the eggs, sour cream, salt, garlic powder, onion powder, and mustard powder until thoroughly combined.
+Pour mixture over the cheese.

-- Garnish with sliced cherry tomatoes, chopped parsley, and additional salsa, if desired.
+- Garnish with cherry tomatoes, avocado, chopped parsley, and additional salsa, if desired.

 - NOTE: for recipe variations and storage, please refer to the full article.